 There have been numerous attempts at estimating Germany's national wealth.
 The data are relatively reliable, for one key reason: a wealth tax has long been levied in Germany, first by the German States, later on by the Reich and the Weimar Republic.
 The first study of national wealth appears to be Krug's (1805), followed by Dieterici's (1846).
 Adolf Wagner (1903) was the first to publish comprehensive statistics on German income and wealth derived from tax data, followed by Steinmann-Bücher (1909).
-The best-known early work is the well-documented book by Helfferich (1913), then Director of the Deutsche Bank.192 There was little research on wealth in the interwar; interest in the subject picked up with the work of Hoffmann (1965) and Goldsmith (1976).
+The best-known early work is the well-documented book by Helfferich (1913), then Director of the Deutsche Bank.
+There was little research on wealth in the interwar; interest in the subject picked up with the work of Hoffmann (1965) and Goldsmith (1976).

 The above-mentioned studies have different goals and rely on heterogeneous methods, while we are mainly interested in the market value of national wealth, which includes all the nonfinancial assets (fixed assets plus land) and the financial assets and liabilities of the household and government sectors.
-Accordingly, we start with modern concepts and data to compute our own national wealth series, and we then check the consistency of our series with the numerous
+Accordingly, we start with modern concepts and data to compute our

-190Maddison (1995) uses Hoffmann's output-based measure of income, which explains why he reports slightly higher growth in per capita income over the 1870-190 period (1.5%) than we do (1.3%).
+&lt;sup>193Maddison (1995) uses Hoffmann's output-based measure of income, which explains why he reports slightly higher growth in per capita income over the 1870-190 period (1.5%) than we do (1.3%).
 Barro and Ursua (2010) use Burhop and Wolff's compromise estimate of income, obtained by averaging the three Hoffmann series and the income in Hoffmann and Muller (1959), and find 1.4% per capital growth in 1870-1910.
 It is impossible to know whether the true per capita growth rate was 1.3%, 1.4%, or 1.5%, and this is irrelevant given our long run focus.
 What matters is that over the entire 1870-2010 period, we find a real growth rate of per capita income of 1.7%, just like Maddison.

-191Whether the low capital share obtained by Hoffmann in the 1870s-1880s is robust is a bit unclear - Hoffmann, in particular, finds a suspiciously low capital share of agricultural output (10%) in the 1870s, vs. 20-25% just before World War 1.
+$^{194}$ Whether the low capital share obtained by Hoffmann in the 1870s-1880s is robust is a bit unclear - Hoffmann, in particular, finds a suspiciously low capital share of agricultural output (10%) in the 1870s, vs. 20-25% just before World War 1.
 This issue would deserve to be further investigated.

-192See Stamp (1919) and Eddie (1999) for more details on the early national wealth estimates in Germany.
+&lt;sup>195See Stamp (1919) and Eddie (1999) for more details on the early national wealth estimates in Germany.